Jeff-Marm-Al/student-registration/README.md

 ## How to use
 Open this folder in VS Code and run the following command to start up the database server: ```go run .```

-Once the server is running, you can go to the api-test folder and execute the two current API calls there.
-At the moment, there is only API endpoints to create a student and to list all students (first and last name).
+Once the server is running, you can go to the api-test folder and execute the four current API calls there.
+At the moment, there is only API endpoints to create a student, to list all students (first and last name), create a course, and list all courses.